 Our British colonial masters brought us a lot of good stuff.
 Stuff such as education, Christianity and corruption, among others.
 But probably the best thing the Brits brought to us was football.
-Today, in homage to the coming World Cup, we take a quick tour of the early years of the NFF and our national team, the Super Eagles.
+In homage to 2014 coming World Cup, we take a quick tour of the early years of the Nigeria Football Federation (NFF) and our national team, the Super Eagles.

 There are no records of when the first official football match was played in Nigeria, but it started in the 1920s.
-The Nigeria Football Association’s own records tell us that the organisation was formed in 1945.
-However, there is evidence that the NFA (which later became NFF) was actually formed in 1933.
+The Nigeria Football Federation’s own records tell us that the organization was formed in 1945.
+However, there is evidence that the Nigeria Football Association (which later became NFF) was actually formed in 1933.
 A Daily Times article from 21 August 1933 invited people to the NFA’s first meeting at 7 pm that night.

-This first meeting held at the Health Office in Broad Street, Lagos and was open to the football interested public.
-As of the 1938/39 football season in England, the NFA had been recognised by the English FA, with F.B Mulford as secretary.
+This first meeting held at the Health Office in Broad Street, Lagos, and was open to the football interested public.
+As of the 1938/39 football season in England, the NFA had been recognized by the English FA, with F.B Mulford as secretary.
 But it was not until 1945 before the association was formally inaugurated, and a national team put together.

 In 1942, a cup competition, the War Memorial Challenge, limited only to Lagos based teams was started.
 The War Memorial Challenge was won by ZAC Bombers (1942), Lagos Marine (1943), Lagos Railways (1944 and 1945) respectively.